senacor-hackathon-cloud-2021/gcp/appEngine/flexible/README.md

 # App Engine Flexible

 Since AppEngine flexible totally relies on Docker images, we used the pushed image for the simple node service.
-A comparison should happen also between Compute Engine managed instances [](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances), since in the end AppEngine flexible starts those instances and "manages" those.

 ## Deployment